Eyelid Lacerations in Children

 The most common causes in children include dog bites and handlebar injuries.
 They also include crashing into sharp objects while running.
 Sharp objects can include sticks, thorns, store display hooks, and nails.

-In teens, the most common causes include injury from fist fights, eye gouging, and ball sports.
+In teens, the most common causes include injury from fist fights, car crashes, and ball sports.

 Which children are at risk for eyelid lacerations?